brihadeesh/archival-dotfiles/README.md

+### I currently use a different setup
+See [city-lights](https://github.com/ictinaetus/city-lights) for a more recent set of dotfiles; some more soon to come.
+I'm maintaining separate repos for each so that it's easier to access older setups later.

 # dotfiles
 A (hopefully) neatly maintained repo for my configurations.
 I use currently bspwm but have added an incomplete set of configs for my i3-gaps setup as well.
 I believe that might have issues.